-To ensure safe and proper use of the equipment, before you attempt to use BK Medical equipment, you should be trained in ultrasonography or be under the supervision of someone who is trained in ultrasonography.
+To ensure safe and proper use of the equipment, before you attempt to use BK equipment, you should be trained in ultrasonography or be under the supervision of someone who is trained in ultrasonography.
 You should also be thoroughly familiar with the safe operation of your ultrasound system: read all the user documentation that accompanies it.
-No further training is required, but BK offers training in how to use the system.
-Consult your BK representative for information.